-The Rule of Saint Benedict was written in fifth century Italy during the fall of the Roman Empire.
+The Rule of Saint Benedict was written in 6th century Italy during the fall of the Roman Empire.
 To this very day, The Rule offers ageless values for which the world still hungers – Community, Peace, Respect for others, Stewardship and Balance.
-These values lead us to ministries in education, counseling, help for the poor and spiritual direction.
+These values lead the Sisters to ministries in education, counseling, help for the poor and spiritual direction.

 To live Benedictine is about a way to be.
-It is a way of being not just for religious, but for the entire world.
-Today is a time not unlike the fifth century – power struggles, violence, mistrust, alienation and hopelessness still exist.
-By embracing the values of Benedict, the Sisters offer hope to the world and an alternative mode of living in which the love of Christ is preferred to all else.
+It is a way of being not just for Religious, but for the entire world.
+Today is a time not unlike the sixth century – power struggles, violence, mistrust, alienation and hopelessness still exist.
+By embracing the values of St. Benedict, the Sisters offer hope to the world and an alternative mode of living in which the love of Christ is preferred to all else.
+We honor Saint Benedict with two feast days – March 21st, his birthday in Heaven and July 11th, celebrating him as the father and patriarch of Benedictine religious.

 The Vision of the Benedictine Sisters of Florida is of a community secure in God’s love as we create sacred, safe spaces of help, hope, and prayer.
 Each day is centered around the Word of God in the Liturgy of the Hours, lectio divina (holy reading), private prayer, and the Eucharist.
 Commitment to this prayer life creates community.
 The Sisters consider their essential ministry to be Community and strive to be a sign that strangers can come together as sisters in Christ.